bundgas/zfs-replicator/README.md

 USAGE (should be used with crontab): zfs-replicator.sh (generation-name) (number of snapshots to keep)

-This shell script recursively snapshots a given pool, and replicates it to another host (slave).
+This shell script recursively snapshots a given pool, and replicates it to another host (slave) with properties.
 It supports grandfathering schemes (generations) on both master and slave with mirrored or different keep rules, all controlled from the master with this script and crontab.

 Only the first snapshot will be sent in 100% size, all following snapshots will be sent incrementally.